peterthoeny/jquery.tagcloud/README.md

 # jquery.tagcloud
-jQuery based tag cloud, showing bigger tags in the center
+jQuery plugin for tag cloud, showing bigger tags in the center

 FIXME - work in progress